-219. The consent holder must undertake stormwater monitoring in accordance with the monitoring programme at Appendix 2.
-Any changes to Appendix 2 must be certified by the Council.

-Advice Note: The monitoring programme at Appendix 2 sets out monitoring and reporting requirements only.
+- 184.219.
+The consent holder must undertake stormwater monitoring in accordance with the monitoring programme at Appendix 42.
+Any changes to Appendix 42 must be certified by the Council. - 185.
+The consent holder shall notify the Council Monitoring Manager as soon as practicable once the stormwater storage and settlement pond system reaches its design discharge level and advise the remedial action(s) proposed to enable the stormwater performance (discharge quality) standards in this consent to continue to be achieved. - Advice Note: The monitoring programme at Appendix 2 sets out monitoring and reporting requirements only.
 It does not include stormwater quality compliance parameters.